Otus-DevOps-2024-01/archistratig_infra/README.md

 ## HW6

 Create VM from configuration.
 Create input variable for secret key, network zone and do terraform fmt.
 Create .gitignore and disable from pushing files with extensions .tf.

+## HW7

+ 1. Create 2 virtual machine disk images: one with mongod and another with ruby (db.json and app.json)
+ 2. Split configuration file main.tf for using modules like app.tf and db.tf:
+ 3. Copy files app.tf and db.tf in folders: moludes/app and moludes/db and rename this files in main.tf.
+Create files: variables.tf and outputs.tf.
+ 4. Use terrform get to connect modules.
+ 5. Create folders: stage and prod.
+Copy main.tf, variables.tf, outputs.tf, terraform.tfvars, key.json into this folder.
+ 6. Edit paths to modules in main.tf.